 The responses from the boroughs generally indicated no problems with interpretation of our recommendations, though many had adopted lower figures, especially for special responsibility allowances.
 We continue to believe that the scheme we propose is sufficiently flexible to accommodate the varying political management arrangements of different London boroughs.
 Specifically, we were asked for guidance on what percentage of councillors should receive a special responsibility allowance.
 We reiterate our view that no more than 50% of councillors should receive a special responsibility allowance.
-We also continue to believe that no member should receive more than one special responsibility allowance where allocation of more than one Special Responsibility Allowance might be justified, eg where members undertake a number of different time-consuming roles such as sitting on licensing hearings.
+We also continue to believe that no member should receive more than one special responsibility allowance though we accept that there might exceptionally be special circumstances where allocation of more than one Special Responsibility Allowance might be justified, eg where members undertake a number of different time-consuming roles such as sitting on licensing hearings.

 We were asked to give more detailed guidance on the roles allocated to different bands and whether these could be tied to the time commitment required of a role, expressed as a percentage of the time commitment of the Leader.
 However, we believe that the percentages we identify should be tied not only to time commitment but also to levels of responsibility.
-Councils can organise their functioning in very different ways and we recognise that flexibility in applying the scheme is necessary.